simentt/txtoflow/README.md

 Will generate an image named `flowchart.jpg` in current dir that looks like ![this](https://github.com/KrishKasula/txtoflow/tree/master/examples/flowchart.jpg?raw=true "Simple FlowChart")

-All the conditions and states can be arbitary strings too
+All the conditions and states can be arbitrary strings too

 ```python3
 from txtoflow import txtoflow